OysterKing/Final-Year-Project/README.md

 21/01/16:
 Attempted to change the duplicate time algorithm to account for when the last digit of a time is 9 or 0.
 Not perfect yet.

+22/01/16:
+Fixed the time duplicate algorithm so that it changes them correctly though I may need to consider adding more to the timestamps so that the animation looks nicer.
+Deleted a line in NetInitialiser.